-Because a diabetic patient may not sense a serious foot problem, there are other signs to be aware of that can indicate a problem, including:
+Because a diabetic patient may have a foot problem without serious pain, there are other signs to be aware of that can indicate a problem, including:

 Ways to Prevent Diabetic Foot Problems

 When you have diabetes, it is important to take proper care of your feet.
 Keeping your blood sugar managed and taking medications as prescribed by your doctor can help prevent diabetic nerve damage or stop it from progressing.
-In addition, you can do the following to keep your feet healthy:
+In addition, our Grapevine foot doctor recommeneds doing the following to keep your feet healthy:

-If you have concerns about diabetic foot care or are experiencing pain in your feet, contact Alliance Foot & Ankle Specialists for a consultation.
+If you have concerns about diabetic foot care or are experiencing foot problems without serious pain, contact our experienced Grapevine foot doctor for a consultation.
 To request an appointment at our Grapevine or Keller office, fill out our online contact form, or call our office at 817- 481-4000.